End Game Table Base support |

 Top Previous Next |

-Houdini integrates the Gaviota EGTB probing code © Miguel A. Ballicora and the Nalimov EGTB probing code © Eugene Nalimov.
+Houdini integrates the Syzygy table probing code © Ronald de Man and the Nalimov EGTB probing code © Eugene Nalimov.

-For the Nalimov EGTB support you'll need to install the Nalimov EGTB files.
+Nalimov EGTB For the Nalimov EGTB support you'll need to install the Nalimov EGTB files.
 At the time of writing they are available for download at the address ftp://ftp.cis.uab.edu/pub/hyatt/TB or http://tablebase.sesse.net.
 Download the files and save them in a directory on your hard disk.
-The total disk space required for the 3-4-5-men table bases is about 7 GB (290 files in total).
-Alternatively you can order the Nalimov tables on DVD from several suppliers, this is probably the more efficient way of obtaining the 6-men Nalimov table bases.
+The total disk space required for the 3-4-5-men table bases is about 7 GB (290 files).
+The space requirement for the 6-men Nalimov table bases exceeds 1 TB.
 The location of the Nalimov EGTB files is specified in the NalimovPath option.

-Question: I don't understand the concept of setting a depth for EGTB probing.
-Why wouldn't all positions that have 3-4-5 pieces probe the table bases to get the evaluation?
-EGTB probes are extremely slow compared to a normal evaluation by the engine.
+EGTB probes are relatively slow compared to a normal evaluation by the engine.
 Suppose you have a K+Q+P against K+N ending.
 Even without consulting the table bases Houdini knows that this ending is easily won for the K+Q+P side.
-Consulting the EGTB for this position would reduce Houdini's playing strength, as it could easily have evaluated 1,000 other positions instead of making the rather useless EGTB probe.
+Consulting the EGTB for this position would reduce Houdini's playing strength, as it could easily have searched and evaluated many additional positions instead of making the rather useless EGTB probe.

-This is aggravated by the fact that Houdini contains a lot of end game knowledge in its native evaluation function - a lot more than most other chess engines.
+Houdini contains a lot of end game knowledge in its native evaluation function - a lot more than most other chess engines.
 For example, even in a non-obvious ending like KBP v KB with bishops of the same color, Houdini knows quite well which positions are won and which are drawn.
-This means that except for difficult-to-evaluate endings like KQP v KQ the 5-men EGTB do not really increase Houdini's playing strength.
+This means that except for difficult-to-evaluate endings like KQP v KQ or KRP v KR the EGTB do not really increase Houdini's playing strength.

 To handle this situation in an intelligent way, Houdini will vary the frequency at which the EGTB are probed depending on the actual end game that is occurring.
 In difficult-to-evaluate endings Houdini will probe the EGTB files much earlier than in endings that are easy to evaluate.